thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-12.md

 ## Condition

 Fully preserved.
 Small cracks and broken bubbles on the surface.
 A small area of the lip appears to have been restored.
+Remains of reddish core in the interior.

 ## Description

-Broad horizontal rim-disk; cylindrical neck; rounded shoulder; cylindrical body, tapering toward the neck; shallow, convex bottom.
+Opaque green body and handles; opaque yellow decoration.
+Broad, horizontal rim-disk; cylindrical neck; rounded shoulder; cylindrical body, tapering toward the neck; shallow, convex bottom.
 On the shoulders are two opposing ring handles with knobbed tail affixed near the shoulders.
 One of the handles is lopsided, placed obliquely on the body.

-An unmarvered yellow thread around the rim.
+An unmarvered yellow thread is wound around the rim.

 ## Comments and Comparanda

 On core-formed alabastra see comments on {% cat '2003.180' %}.
 For the classification of this particular alabastron see {% cite 'Grose 1989' %}, class I:F subgroup with dark-colored ground and two horizontal threads, dated to the late sixth century BCE, alabastron form I:3B, dated to the fifth century BCE: p.
 137, no. 77. {% cite 'Arveiller-Dulong and Nenna 2000' %}, p.
-44, no. 17, p.
+44, no. 17; p.
 24 color plate, from Eretria, Greece.

 ## Provenance